Panasonic G9 vs Pentax K-3

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the K-3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the K-3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-3 was succeeded by the Pentax K-3 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.
+Further information on the features and operation of the G9 and K-3 can be found, respectively, in the Panasonic G9 Manual (free pdf) or the online Pentax K-3 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic G9 or the Pentax K-3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.